logancyang/behavioral-cloning/README.md

 hence there is an important note for training these models - "garbage in, garbage out".
 With the sample data and data augmentation, I was able to improve the model output by a lot.
 I trained for 4 epochs since further training didn't appear to be very helpful.
 The final validation loss was 0.0102.

+The following diagram shows the training and validation losses in the training process over the number of epochs,

+![alt text][image2]

 ### Model Architecture and Training Strategy